UserSomething/Console-Projects/README.md

 # Console-Projects

-The code is in: ConsoleProjects.sln
+The code is in: ConsoleProjects.sln -> ConsoleProjects -> FibonacciSequence or CreditCardValidator